neo-project/docs/tutorials/en-us/migrationB.md

 ## Migration process flow

-1. On Neo Legacy side, the user sends a transfer transaction (Invocation Transaction/Contracttransaction) to the specific address `ANeo2toNeo3MigrationAddressxwPB2Hz`, placing the N3 standard address (in stringhex format) in `attribute` of the transaction using the key **Remark14**.
+1. On Neo Legacy side, the user sends a transfer transaction (Invocation Transaction/Contracttransaction) to the specific address `ANeo2toNeo3MigrationAddressxwPB2Hz`, placing the N3 standard address in `attribute` of the transaction using the key **Remark14**.

    The code demos in multi-languages are provided for your reference: [Demos](https://github.com/neo-ngd/sdkDemo)